Down Trail quilt

 Complete your setup:

-Extra-large, lofty, and incredibly adaptable, the new Firebelly 30°F offers backpackers high-performance warmth and versatility around the whole campsite.
+Extra-large and lofty, the new Firebelly 30°F offers backpackers high-performance warmth and versatility around the whole campsite.

 The Firebelly is the longest traditional quilt on the market at 88-inches long.
 It’s a favorite among hammock campers to create a generous length insulated barrier from cold drafts below.